harai/blogger-hatena-markup/README.md

 # Hatena Markup for Blogger

-A Writing Environment for advanced Blogger users.
+A writing environment for advanced Blogger users.

 ## Overview